chriswallace/chriswallace.net/art.md

 permalink: /art/
 ---

-<p class="sub-heading fade-in-element">Since 2021, I've minted digital art on the Ethereum and Tezos blockchains.
-Recently, I've been exploring AI-collaborative art, creating complex algorithms that produce beautiful works.
+<p class="sub-heading fade-in-element">Over the past few years, I've become fascinated by digital and generative art.
+Recently, my explorations focus primarily on AI-collaborative art, creating complex algorithms that produce beautiful works.
 I'm also an avid collector with over 6,000 pieces acquired.</p>

 <h2 class="fade-in-element"><a href="/art/qql-studying-the-algorithm">QQL: Studying the Algorithm</a></h2>
 <p class="fade-in-element">A curation of outputs from the QQL algorithm by Tyler Hobbs &amp; Dandelion Wist.
 It exhibits the complex (and sometimes simple) patterns that produce some of the most compelling forms.</p>